BayAreaMetro/travel-model-two/netbuild.md

 ### Software requirements
 To build model networks, the following software needs to be installed on your computer.
+These instructions are written assuming installation on Windows (tested on Windows 10).

 * **Install [Python](https://www.python.org/downloads/)** if you don't already have it.
 [NetworkWrangler](https://github.com/BayAreaMetro/NetworkWrangler) should work with either Python 2 or Python 3.
 You'll also need [pip](https://pypi.org/project/pip/) to help you to install python modules, but this should be [included](https://pip.pypa.io/en/stable/installing/) with Python 2 if your version is >= 2.7.9 and with Python 3 if your version >= 3.4.
 We typically install the 64-bit version of python (not the 32-bit version) and install it in the root level (e.g. `C:\Python27` or `C:\Python35`). **Be sure to note where your Python is installed.**   Python is a fairly easy language to learn and there are some nice tutorials for Python online ([Python 2 tutorial](https://docs.python.org/2/tutorial/), [Python 3 tutorial](https://docs.python.org/3/tutorial/)) if you're unfamiliar with it.
 *	**Install [Citilabs Cube 6.4.4 or newer](http://www.citilabs.com/support/downloads/).** After installing when you run the application, you'll be asked where the license server is located -- there is a note in Lisa's office with this information.
 Cube is typically installed in `C:\Program Files (x86)\Citilabs`, and `RUNTPP.EXE` is typically found in `C:\Program Files (x86)\Citilabs\CubeVoyager`.